Llangollen – A Town of Heritage, Culture, and Outdoor Fun

-I suppose in every country you’ll find locations that are often a little overlooked when compiling top lists of places to visit.
+I suppose in every country you’ll find locations that are a little overlooked when compiling top lists of places to visit.
 Yet they have so much to offer, and each time you return there’s a new corner, a new street or a new walk to discover.
-In the end, you realise what a hidden gem they truly are.
-The place featured in this article fits this description well, and I’ve recently made an effort to visit more often and explore all it has to offer.
+The place featured in this article fits this description well, and I’ve recently made an effort to visit more often and see everything there is to explore.

-Nestled on the banks of the River Dee and framed by the rugged, distinctive shape of the Berwyn Mountains, Llangollen in Denbighshire (North Wales) is, in fact, a popular destination thanks to its unique mix of characterful townscape, outdoor activities and vibrant cultural tapestry.
+Nestled on the banks of the River Dee and framed by the rugged, distinctive shape of the Berwyn Mountains, Llangollen in Denbighshire (North Wales) has become an increasingly popular destination thanks to its unique mix of characterful townscape, outdoor activities and vibrant cultural tapestry.
 It’s the kind of place that surprises and delights me in equal measure every time I visit.

 The crowning feature, which truly sets this captivating town apart, is its navigable canal that links Llangollen to Hurleston in England and passes through historic sites such as the Pontcysyllte Aqueduct.